conda-forge/fenics-feedstock/README.md

 Installing fenics-pkgs
 ======================

-Installing `fenics-pkgs` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `fenics-pkgs` from the `conda-forge/label/fenics-dev` channel can be achieved by adding `conda-forge/label/fenics-dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/fenics-dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `fenics, fenics-dolfin, fenics-libdolfin` can be installed with `conda`:
+Once the `conda-forge/label/fenics-dev` channel has been enabled, `fenics, fenics-dolfin, fenics-libdolfin` can be installed with `conda`:

 ```
 conda install fenics fenics-dolfin fenics-libdolfin